-I used to be a hyper lesson planner.
-When I taught public school, I was that teacher who spent her summers lesson planning, and treated it like an 8-5 job.
-My first summer I wrote 5th grade science lesson plans, since my school didn’t have a curriculum, the following summer was spent lesson planning for writing instruction.
-Even when I was participating in a preschool co-op, my lesson plans were detailed, exact, and left not a minute to spare.
-I crammed as much in as I possibly could in a single day.
+When I taught public school, I was that teacher who spent her summers lesson planning and treated it like an 8-5 job.
+My first summer I wrote 5th grade science lesson plans, since my school didn’t have a curriculum in place.
+The following summer was spent lesson planning for writing instruction.

 But those highly detailed daily lesson plans were not appropriate for preschoolers.

-So, I’ve changed my way of planning.
+Since then, I’ve changed my way of planning and developed a new process.

-But, why do I still plan an entire year at once, you ask?
+So why do I still plan an entire year at once, you ask?

-What this means is that I get to spend more time with my family and less time planning for preschool.
-Keep reading, though, and you will see that having a preschool lesson plans laid out for a year does not mean I am scripting my teaching.
-There is still plenty of room for tweaking and change as my students’ needs demonstrate.
+Keep reading and you’ll see that having preschool lesson plans laid out for a year does not mean I’m scripting my teaching; there’s still plenty of room for tweaking and change as my students’ needs demonstrate.

 1.)
 Create a Calendar

-Things to consider including:
+Things to consider include:

-- when to begin school
+- when school begins

 - holiday breaks